 Although it’s true that white makes small spaces seem bigger, that doesn’t mean this is your only option for small bedrooms.
 A perfect example is this tiny room which has these beautiful gray walls and a ceiling in a slightly lighter shade of gray.
-Although it’s a tiny bedroom, it doesn’t look
+Although it’s a tiny bedroom, it doesn’t look that way anymore.

 Painting all the walls in the room and even the ceiling in the same color is a nice trick if you want to make the space appear larger.
 Use this strategy when customizing a small bedroom and while you’re at it check out this shelving unit that was mounted on the upper part of the wall, just below the ceiling.
 It keeps all the rarely used items nice and organized and it takes up zero space on the floor.

-Instead of hiding drawers and storage compartments under the bed platform, what if you could reverse the role in a way and have a platform with a slide out bed under it?
+Instead of hiding drawers and storage compartments under the bed platform, what if you could reverse the role in a way and have a platform with a slide-out bed under it?
 This way you could put something completely different on the platform such as a desk, a table with some chairs, even a kitchen.
 It would be like having a secret bed right under your nose.
 This is one of the many creative storage solutions you can rely on when dealing with tiny apartments.

 If the bedroom is so small that all you can fit inside is a bed and a shelf or two, you might as well make it look charming and welcoming by incorporating your favorite colors into the design or by making one of the walls stand out.
 Check out this quirky decor featured on lamaisondannag and be inspired.

 Wallpaper can also be your friend when decorating a small bedroom.
 Use it to make one of the walls stand out and install it on the ceiling as well just so you have something beautiful to look at when relaxing in your cozy bed.
-Instead of a nightstand you can attach a small shelf to one of the wall.
+Instead of a nightstand, you can attach a small shelf to one of the walls.
 Don’t forget the lighting and, of course, the decorations.

-A lot of times the key to creating a breezy and welcoming decor is using a palette of colors, finishes and textures that suits the space.
-In a small bedroom you might want to limit yourself to a few neutrals or to the timeless and always stylish black and white combo.
+A lot of times the key to creating a breezy and welcoming decor is using a palette of colors, finishes, and textures that suits the space.
+In a small bedroom, you might want to limit yourself to a few neutrals or to the timeless and always stylish black and white combo.
 You can add a few subtle hints of gold for an even more elegant effect.

 The bed is obviously the centerpiece of this tiny Berlin apartment.
 It’s actually more than just a simple bed as it also includes a considerable amount of storage, additional seats and even has stylish sconces attached to its headboard.
-It can serve as a cozy sleeping area without the needing for anything else around it.
+It can serve as a cozy sleeping area without needing anything else around it.